single-cell-data/SOMA/brainstorming.md

 - value_filter - an optional [value filter](#value-filters) to apply to the results.
 Defaults to no filter.
 The `soma_rowid` pseudo-column can not be filtered.
 - platform_config - optional storage-engine specific configuration

-The `read` operation will return a language-specific iterator over one or more Arrow RecordBatch objects, allowing the incremental processing of results larger than available memory.
+The `read` operation will return a language-specific iterator over one or more Arrow Table objects, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.

 ### Operation: write()

-Write an Arrow.RecordBatch to the persistent object.
+Write an Arrow.RecordBatch or Arrow.Table to the persistent object.
 Rows already present in the object are overwritten and new rows are added.

 ```
 write(Arrow.RecordBatch values, platform_config)
+write(Arrow.Table values, platform_config)
 ```

 Parameters:

-- values - an Arrow.RecordBatch containing all columns, including the `soma_rowid` column.
+- values - an Arrow.RecordBatch or Arrow.Table containing all columns, including the `soma_rowid` column.
 The schema for the values must match the schema for the SOMADataFrame.
 - platform_config - optional storage-engine specific configuration

-The `values` Arrow RecordBatch must contain a `soma_rowid` (uint64) column, indicating which rows are being written.
+The `values` parameter must contain a `soma_rowid` (uint64) column, indicating which rows are being written.

 ## SOMAIndexedDataFrame